 Each institution may have specific entry requirements, so it’s best to check with the training provider directly.

-What qualifications do I need to become a millwright in South Africa?
+What Qualifications Do I Need to Become a Carpenter in South Africa?

 To become a qualified carpenter, you’ll need to complete a recognized training programme and pass your trade test.